Background

 Context and Updates to the QIO Tool

 The intent of the QIO Tool is to provide common criteria for examining IFSP and Outcome quality, and to ensure that families across the state receive consistent, high-quality IFSPs.
 To ensure the highest degree of objectivity, it is important that the assessor rate each section based on the criteria stated on the Tool and not in light of their own expectations.
 Each section is designed to match corresponding sections located on the Colorado IFSP form, including Family Assessment, Concerns & Priorities, Global Outcomes, and IFSP Outcomes/Plan of Action.
-Data from the QIO Tool help to inform the IFSP process, which relates to the previous and current state systemic improvement plan strategies.
-The Tool is also a valuable resource for training staff.
+Data from the QIO Tool helps to inform the IFSP process, which relates to the previous and current state systemic improvement plan strategies.
+The QIO Tool is also a valuable resource for training staff.

 After using the QIO Tool for many years, EI Colorado has determined that an overall score of 2.0 indicates the IFSP reviewed is a quality IFSP.
 The original terminology of “Acceptable” is still accurate, but a score of 2.0 does mean that the IFSP meets quality standards.